-- Sega Genesis/ Mega Drive - 1988-1998.
+- Sega Genesis/Mega Drive - 1988-1998.
 Has had an interesting afterlife, however.
-Versions of the console, officially licensed by Sega, are still for sale today, meaning the argument could be made that it's lifespan is still ongoing.
-And the system has had games released for it sporadically since its official discontinuation, the most recent being Oh Mummy in 2012.
+Versions of the console, officially licensed by Sega, are still for sale today, meaning the argument could be made that its lifespan is still ongoing.
+And the system has had games released for it sporadically since its official discontinuation by third party developers, up to the present day.

 - Neo Geo - 1990-2004.